openhab/openhab-js/README.md

 It also allows providing metadata and channel configurations for the Item, basically creating the Item as if it was defined in a `.items` file.
 The benefit of using `addItem` is that you can use loops, conditions, or generator functions to create lots of Items without the need to write them all out in a file or manually in the UI.

-When called from file-based scripts, the created Item will share the lifecycle with the script, meaning it will be removed when the script is unloaded.
+When called from script files, the created Item will share the lifecycle with the script, meaning it will be removed when the script is unloaded.
-You can use the `persist` parameter to optionally persist the Item from file-based scripts.
+You can use the `persist` parameter to optionally persist the Item from script files.

-When called from UI-based scripts, the Item will be stored permanently and will not be removed when the script is unloaded.
+When called from _Script Actions_, the Item will be stored permanently and will not be removed when the script is unloaded.
 Keep in mind that attempting to add an Item with the same name as an existing Item will result in an error.

 See [openhab-js : Item](https://openhab.github.io/openhab-js/items.html#.addItem) for full API documentation.